Lecture

 Sorting List Elements with the sort() Function

-In Python, the sort() function sorts the elements of a list according to a specified criterion.
+In Python, the sort() function sorts the elements of a list based on a specified criterion.

 How to Use the sort() Function